• Skip to primary navigation

 • Preheat oven to 350 degrees.

-• Whisk together the eggs, milk, salt, and pepper and cook in a skillet over medium-low heat.
-Turn the eggs with a spatula as they cook to ensure everything cooks evenly, then remove from the skillet and set aside.
+• Whisk together the eggs, milk, salt, and pepper then cook in a skillet over medium-low heat.
+Turn the eggs with a spatula as they cook to ensure everything cooks evenly, then remove them from the skillet and set aside.

-• In a separate skillet cook the bacon until crispy. (can use sausage instead if you wish)
+• Next, cook the bacon over medium heat until crispy. (can use breakfast sausage instead if you wish)

 • Whisk together the melted butter, maple syrup and brown sugar to make the glaze.